arashnm80/arashnm80.github.io/handbook/newton's-third-law.md

 > The only way of getting somewhere is to leave something behind.

+### Sort
+> Do it if it's the biggest thing I can do.

+Life is to contantly writed sorted lists and act based on them.
+We have a limited life and have to learn to say no to many things.

+#### Priorities & Anti-Priorities

+#### Length & Width
+Lenght: for each task I should go through hierarchy of quality levels step by step without jumping ahead.
+Width: as long as I haven't accomplished tasks with higher priority I should not jump to the tasks with lower ones.

 ### Choose
 > My choice is not what I'm thinking, saying or writing but what I'm actually [doing](../action) right [now](../no-time-for-caution).